FOX announced today that it will be broadcasting every Thursday Night Football game in 4K HDR for the rest of the season.

 Once you find your provider, simply enter your login credentials for that company.
 Fox Sports works with just about every cable provider and streaming service we tried, so you should be able to find yours pretty easily.

 3. Find games to watch

 From there, it’s as simple as finding games that are being broadcast in 4K.
 Right now, the only NFL games that will be broadcast in 4K are Thursday Night Football.
-You can also catch a number of NCAA football and MLB games in 4K, including the MLB playoffs.
+You can also catch a number of NCAA football and MLB games in 4K through the Fox Sports app.

-Keep in mind, there is no separate section for 4K broadcasts in the apps— simply look for a “4K” badge on programs in the channel guide.
+There is not a separate section for 4K broadcasts — simply look for a “4K” badge on programs in the channel guide.